Food Banks as a Lifeline: Canada’s New Normal. Read our HungerCount 2025 Report for more information.

 OVERALL FINDINGS

 Every year, food banks across the country are setting new records.
-This year, they recorded 2.2 million visits in a single month and climbing.
+This year, they recorded nearly 2.2 million visits in a single month.
 That’s double the monthly usage recorded just six years ago.
-It took decades to reach one million visits in a month, and it has now taken half a decade to double that, an unfortunate reality when everyone should have access to the daily food required to live, work, and reach their full potential.
+It took decades to reach one million visits in a month, and it has now taken half a decade to double that.

 THE DATA